Skip to main content

 Next Steps

-Now that you’ve created and run your first issue, explore these guides to learn more:
+Now that you’ve set up sudocode and created your first spec and issue, explore these guides to learn more: